brycelelbach/cuda_graphs_benchmark/README.md

 -
 ### Supported Operating Systems

-This codebase should work on any operating system that supports CUDA.
+This codebase should be portable to any operating system that supports CUDA, although it may not work out of the box.

 It has been tested with the following operating systems:

 - Debian 9.1 + Linux 4.9.0.

+If you find you cannot build or run this software on your platform, please file an issue.

 ### Supported Host ISO C++ Compilers